IQTLabs/hypothesis-bio/HACKSEQ.md

 2. Make sure you have Python 3 and git installed.
    If you're new to Python and/or git, don't worry at all.
 3. [Email me](mailto:benjamin_lee@college.harvard.edu) your GitHub username so I can add you to the repository (and [create an account](https://github.com/join)) if you haven't already.
+4. Join the hackseq19 Slack and the `p10-hypo` channel.
-4. Read the [README](https://github.com/Lab41/hypothesis-bio/blob/master/README.md) and [CONTRIBUTING](https://github.com/Lab41/hypothesis-bio/blob/master/CONTRIBUTING.md) files, which have more background information.
+5. Read the [README](https://github.com/Lab41/hypothesis-bio/blob/master/README.md) and [CONTRIBUTING](https://github.com/Lab41/hypothesis-bio/blob/master/CONTRIBUTING.md) files, which have more background information.

 ## Some ideas for what to work on